secretstartups/handbook/content/job-families/security/security-engineer.md

 ### Security Assurance

-Security Assurance Engineers enable Sales by achieving standards as required by our customers and helping to secure the organization.
+Security Assurance Engineers enable Sales and support go-to-market by achieving standards as required by our customers and helping to secure the organization.
 This includes SaaS, self-managed, and open source instances.

 - Please refer to the [Security Assurance](https://about.gitlab.com/handbook/security/security-assurance/) page for additional information.
   - [Security Compliance](https://about.gitlab.com/job-families/security/security-compliance/)